tudorikas/MotionDetectionWithRoi/README.md

 # MotionDetectionWithRoi

-Detect any motion in a video focusing on a Region of interest
+Detect any motion in a video focusing on a Region of Interest